Most people either drink at safe levels or do not drink alcohol. Around 24% of the population in England drink at increasing or high risk levels.

 Local sources of information and support

-Inclusion: Cambridgeshire‘s Drug and Alcohol Treatment Services, for information about where you can get advice and support.
+Change Grow Live (CGL): Cambridgeshire‘s Drug and Alcohol Treatment Service, for information about where you can get advice and support.

 Casus: Cambridgeshire's child and adolescent substance use service, for information, support and specialist treatment.